MadNoodle/NewDawn_final/README.md

 # NewDawn
 NewDawn is an iOS app, that has been designed to be a BCT therapy companion.
-It has been design to help the [aftcc](http://www.aftcc.org/)
+It has been design to help the [aftcc](http://www.aftcc.org/).
+The app is available in English and French.

+Please contact me if you want to try it and have a testFlight redeem code.

 **Features:**